maarten1055/TestRainmeterGPMDP/README.md

 MeterTotalTime=MeterLength
 MeterCurrentTime=MeterPosition
 ```
-If your skin does not use one of these meter just leave it out.

 - Copy these measures from GPMDPTest.ini:
 ```
 [MeasureLuaScript]
 Measure=Script
 ScriptFile="#CURRENTPATH#GPMDPJson.lua"
-; Change this path to your playback-information,
-; this should be the same location except with a different user ofcourse.
-So "Maart" should be your username FileToRead="D:\Users\maart\AppData\Roaming\GPMDP_STORE\playback.json" JSONParser="#CURRENTPATH#JSON.lua"
+; Change this path to your playback-information, this should be the same location except with a different user ofcourse.
+So "Maart" should be your username and for most people it's probably drive C
-UpdateDivider=1
+FileToRead="D:\Users\maart\AppData\Roaming\Google Play Music Desktop Player\json_store\playback.json"
+JSONParser="#CURRENTPATH#JSON.lua"

 [MeasureImageDownload]
 Measure=Plugin